nachiketkarmarkar/iCDM4XtremIO/README.md

 iCDM4XtremIO is a repository that stores sample scripts/modules that demostrate automation for iCDM use-case

 ## Description

+### Problem statement
+Critical business processes require multiple copies of each database and application’s data for purposes such as development, analytics, operations and data protection.
+To improve organizational agility and competitiveness, more is better—more copies, more frequently, with more operational self-service across the process cycles.
+Organizations have relied on brute force copies with storage tiering, flawed snapshots, and dedicated copy management tools, for managing the creation and maintenance of copies.
+IDC and Gartner call this product category “Copy Data Management”, or CDM.

+### Drawbacks of traditional "Copy Data Management"
+All current CDM approaches struggle fundamentally with storage sprawl, performance/scalability and SLA issues, limitations on copy frequency and complex operational processes.
+Today’s Limited CDM methodologies result in expensive, slow and complex copy management operations, which do not meet the needs of business.
+Therefore, application/DBA teams are faced with the following challenges:
+ - Bloated copies
+ - Insufficient copies
+ - Handicapped copies
+ - Painful copy creation & management
+ - Stale copies
+ - Compromised business process workflows

+### integrated Copy Data Management [iCDM]
+XtremIO pioneered the concept of integrated copy data management (iCDM) – the ability to consolidate both primary data and its associated copies on the same scale-out all-flash array for unprecedented agility and efficiency.
+With its bullet-proof, consistent IOPS and latency, linear scale-out all-flash performance and the ability to add more performance and capacity as needed with no application downtime, XtremIO delivers incredible potential to finally consolidate production AND non-production applications, without impacting the production SLAs.

 iCDM4XtremIO is a repository that contains samples written in Powershell that
 - Demonstrates how we can leverage iCDM capabilities of XtremIO in re-purposing databases
 - How we can automate workflows combining different PowerCLI modules and leveraging their capabilities